Gina Pera and Arthur L. Robin, PhD, bring decades of expertise to ADHD Success Training.

 Therapy and family systems therapy, it was natural for Dr. Robin to innovate in combining these techniques to help these couples.
 Thus, for the past decade, Dr. Robin has been treating couples where one or both individuals have ADHD.
 In 1989, Dr. Robin was himself diagnosed with ADHD and has had personal experience in his own marriage coping with ADHD.
 He finds that this personal experience nicely complements his professional experience with ADHD.

-Dr. Robin is a member of the Editorial Board of the Journal of Developmental and Behavioral Pediatrics and the Journal of Attention Disorders and has served as a guest reviewer for many other journals.
-In 2002, he was inducted into the CHADD (Children and Adults with Attention-Deficit/Hyperactivity Disorder) Hall of Fame for his lifetime contributions to the field of ADHD.
+Dr. Robin is a member of the Editorial Board of the Journal of Developmental and Behavioral Pediatrics and the Journal of Attention Disorders.
+He has also served as a guest reviewer for many other journals.
+In 2002, he was inducted into the CHADD (Children and Adults with Attention-Deficit/Hyperactivity Disorder) Hall of Fame for his lifetime contributions to the field.
 In 2007 he became a Fellow of the Society of Clinical Psychology (Division 12) of the American Psychological Association.

 To learn more about his private practice, visit this website.